DrRoad/numer.ai/README.md

-# numer.ai.
+# NUMERAI.
 Artificial Intelligence for Financial Markets

 I though I'd share some of the fun (aka scripts) I've been having competing at NUMERAI using R and other open source tools.